HRS0986/Django-TestCases/README.md

 6. Run Server Or Run Tests
     + Run Server : `python manage.py runserver`
     + Run Tests : `python manage.py test budgetApp`

+7. Download Web Driver For Your Browser And Put It In The `functional_tests` Folder